-Any student aware of a sexual assault on the campus is encouraged to immediately contact the NASA Ames Protective Services Office Security Police at 650-604-5555 (emergency) or at 650-604-5416 (non-emergency), as well as Sylvia Arifin, Human Resources Manager, at 650-335-2815.
+Any student aware of a sexual assault on the campus is encouraged to immediately contact the NASA Ames Protective Services Office Security Police at 650-604-5555 (emergency) or at 650-604-5416 (non-emergency), as well as Sari Smith, Director of Student Affairs at 650-335-2846.

 • If the survivor chooses, contact local law enforcement: NASA Ames Protective Services at 650-604-5416 (Dispatch Office 24-Hour Non-Emergency), 650-604-5555 (Emergency via Cell Phone), or 911 (Emergency).
 University officials will assist the student in notifying the appropriate law enforcement agency in the applicable jurisdiction.
-Please note, to contact NASA Ames Protective Services from a campus office phone, calls must begin with the number 9 (e.g., 9-650-604-5416).
+Please note, when calling from Bldg 23, to contact NASA Ames Protective Services from a campus office phone, calls must begin with the number 9 (e.g., 9-650-604-5416).
 To connect from a campus conference room phone, calls must begin with the number 7 (e.g., 7-650-604-5416).

 • If the survivor chooses not to go through the criminal justice system, there are disciplinary and non-disciplinary options available at Carnegie Mellon University.
-A survivor can discuss on-campus procedures by calling Sylvia Arifin, Human Resources Manager, 650-335-2815, sylvia.arifin@sv.cmu.edu.
+A survivor can discuss on-campus procedures by calling Sari Smith, Director of Student Affairs at 650-335-2846.

-University community members at the Silicon Valley campus may also contact any of the reporting resources listed on page 32, as well as the confidential resources on page 37.
+University community members at the Silicon Valley campus may also contact any of the reporting resources listed on page 34, as well as the confidential resources on page 39.